 Every aspect of our lives is slowly transforming to be driven by next-generation technologies and IoT analytics is one of the leading ones.
+Development of big data shifts us from conventional, rule-based systems to a futuristic world.
+How far are we from it?

 Look at data science and AI-driven changes in the world.
 We unlock phones and perform transactions with face scans, create deep fake videos, and make our own emojis.